natebarksdale/natebarksdale.github.io/src/content/blog/2009-06-01-mix-cd-hope-is-just-another-word-for-love.md

 description: A mix CD of uplifting songs designed to inspire and support walkers participating in the Avon Walk for Breast Cancer.
 emoji: 🎶
 tags:

+- 💿 Mix CDs
+- 💡 Design
 - ❤️ Charity
 - 🎶 Activities
 - 🎵 Music
   haiku: |
   Songs of hope resound,
    Steps taken for those in need,
    Hearts united strong.
   coordinates: [39.7392, -104.9903]
----

 #### Wimbo Zuri Catalog No. 046.1A09-1